frePPLe/frepple/doc/model-reference/operation-dependencies.rst

                                         | Default value is 1, i.e. the quantity of both
                                           operations is identical.
 safety_leadtime       duration          | Defines a desired time gap between both operations.
-                                        | This time gap is a soft constraint.
-It can be compressed
+                                        | This time gap is a soft constraint and is expressed in
-                                          to deliver an order faster.
+                                          calendar time.
+It can be compressed to deliver an order faster.
                                         | Default is 0 seconds.
-hard_safety_leadtime  duration          | Shortest time that must pass between both operations.
+hard_safety_leadtime  duration          | Shortest time that must pass between both operations.                                          .
-                                        | This time gap is a hard constraint.
+                                        | This time gap is a hard constraint and is expressed in
+                                          calendar time.
                                         | Default is 0 seconds.
 ===================== ================= ===========================================================